AhmedFaisal11/AhmedFaisal11/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: t love to watch anime , play games and ofcourse program
+- ⚡ Fun fact: t love to watch anime , play games and ofcourse coding

 <!---
 AhmedFaisal11/AhmedFaisal11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.